Virginia lawmakers face tight deadlines on major issues

-And legislators still need to pass a $135 billion two-year state budget while resolving key differences between competing versions of bills that would legalize casino gambling and undo the state’s existing ban on public sector collective bargaining.
+Legislators also must pass a $135 billion two-year state budget while resolving key differences between competing versions of bills that would legalize casino gambling.

-Lawmakers in the House hurriedly crisscrossed the chamber floor Thursday, huddling for quiet conversations.
-A key energy bill listed near the top of the day’s calendar was temporarily passed by.

 Leaders in both parties have urged lawmakers to work faster and have warned of possible overtime.